yegor256/blog/_posts/2015/jan/2015-01-08-morning-standup-meetings.md

 but that's a subject for
 [another discussion]({% pst 2015/jul/2015-07-21-hourly-pay-modern-slavery %}) :)

-{% quote These morning meetings give the impression that the manager is working hard and well deserves his overblown salary %}
+{% quote These morning meetings give the impression that the manager is working hard and well deserves his overblown salary. %}

 Someone may say that daily stand-ups are a perfect place and time to exchange information among programmers, not just to inform the Scrum master and